 Uji Karigane (宇治田原雁が音) is a fine Japanese gyokuro green tea from Uji Tawara, Kyoto Prefecture, a location said to be the ‘home of Japanese green tea’.
 The name Karigane translates as wild goose and is one of the names that this type of tea goes by.
 It is made from a blend of cultivars that are specifically chosen and grown for gyokuro green tea.
 During the growth the tea trees are also shaded, resulting in a stronger, more flavoursome tea.
 This Karigane tea is made by blending the fine gyokuro leaves with stems that also come from gyokuro production.
-This batch is from the May 2019 harvest and had the benefit of approximately 1 year of ageing under controlled conditions in Japan, a method used traditionally to improve flavours of gyokuro and matcha.
+This batch is from the May 2022 harvest and had the benefit of approximately 1/2 year of resting under controlled conditions in Japan, a method used traditionally to improve flavours of gyokuro and matcha.

 Karigane belongs to a generally broader group of Kukicha teas, which are made from a blend of tea leaves and tea leaf stems.
 As it is made with the stems, it’s also known as ‘twig tea’.
 The stems generally contain higher sugar content compared to the leaf, which leads to a more balanced and smoother tea profile.
 While Kukicha can be made from different types of tea leaves, Karigane tea is made only from leaves and stems from Gyokuro production.
 Hence this tea is often called Gyokuro Kukicha (玉露茎茶) in Kyoto.
 It is also known as Shiraore (白折) if it comes from Kyushu.